dhellmann/pymotw/PyMOTW/cgitb/index.rst

 ============================

-While the basic traceback includes enough information for us to spot the error, enabling extended tracebacks gives even more detail.
+While the basic traceback includes enough information for us to spot the error, enabling cgitb replaces ``sys.excepthook`` with a function that gives extended tracebacks with even more detail.

 .. include:: cgitb_extended_traceback.py
    :literal: